HungTranEMC2/Marketing-MLOps/README.md

 This folder contain the Exploration and Analysis part of the project

 ## Content:
 - **EDA.ipynb**:

   - **Description**: This is the jupyter notebook that contain the statistical and visualization of the dataset.
 It include the statistical summary and visualization to understand data better

-  -
+  - **Execution**:  Open the notebook in Jupyter and run the cells sequentially to perform the analysis.

-# Data_Science:
+# Data_Science
-	This folder contain the Machine Learning part of the project
+This folder contains the machine learning part of the project.

+## Contents
+- **models.ipynb**:

-	- 'models.ipynb': this jupyter notebook contain the comparison between 3 models which are Linear_Regression (base model), XGBoost, and Random Forest
+  - **Description**: This Jupyter notebook compares three machine learning models: Linear Regression (base model), XGBoost, and Random Forest.

+  - **Sections**:

+    - **Model Training**: Steps to train each of the three models.

+    - **Evaluation Metrics**: Comparison of models based on evaluation metrics such as RMSE (Root Mean Squared Error).

-	After comparing evaluation metrics, XGBoost shows as the best fit model compare to other 2 with the lowest RMSE score
+    - **Results**: Analysis showing that XGBoost is the best fit model with the lowest RMSE score.

+  - **Execution**: Open the notebook in Jupyter and run the cells sequentially to train the models and compare their performance.